dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-0.md

 # This would equate to the following kustomize command
 # All k8s resources that would be created are printed out by this
 kubectl kustomize 'https://github.com/dalmura/workloads.git/sealed-secrets?ref=HEAD'

+# Go back to the site directory
+popd
 ```

 ## Create the wave-0 parent app & deploy children